epw/consensus/consensus.md

 If you have used up each Stressor from your initial list, you’re done!
 Otherwise, return to step 1

+### Example Forces

+#### Society of the Dragon

+**Step 1**: This Force will be based off of Envy, which came up in three scenes in the first session.
+I choose Organization, and I'm thinking about a secret society that is sure they have the one right way to be a Mage.

+**Step 2**: I'm not sure what to call this yet, but in one of the scenes about a Mage being hunted, we saw someone named Nimoy, who I will add to the Cast as one if the society's contrators, if not a member.
+I think they might want to collect magical items and places of power, because riches can show, to their minds, proof of their own correctness.

+**Step 3**: They will be an Acquisitive Organization, with the impulse "gain resources or knowledge."
+They aren't looking to rule per se, they don't want many more members, and it seems interesting to leave open the possibility of turning some of them against their fellows, so none of the others fit as well.

+**Step 4**: Given the stressor "Envy", and the impulse "gain resources or knowledge", the interesting moves seem like:

+-  Conceal Weakness (because it's easier to cause envy if you have hidden your imperfections)
+-  Use Their Tricks Against Them (because these are other Mages, capable of a lot)
+-  Sabotage Their Strengths (this will reflect the Society's collected powers already, good at undermining Mages)

+**Step 5**: I make up the name "Society of the Dragon," because it makes the fact this is an Organization clear to me, and dragons are associated with magic, and, to a lesser extent, with colonization.

+I add some relevant members to the cast:

+-  The current leader who can be referenced as a shadowy figure: Magus Helena, who is probably something like a Cabalist.
+-  The kind of low-level lieutenant likely to be the first "face" of the group the Mages interact with: Mx.
+Vassen, about on the same level as starting Mages but with a history in the group.
+-  And I already have Nimoy, the hunter, who is sent out on special missions.

+This Force will likely work best with other Forces that they can attempt to capture or otherwise gain power over, so I will keep that in mind as I write the others.

+**Step 6**: This group could go in a lot of directions, so I'm going to write a few possibilities as a starting point.
+For Code N I put "Steals something too big for them to control? / Achieves control over what gets into and leaves the city?"

+I'll narrow it down once I've seen some scenes with this group.

+**Step 7**: I think Code 20 and Code 40 are simpler, as they are just making progress.

+-  Code 40: The Society steals a magic item
+-  Code 20: The Society gains another place of power

+This indicates magic items are rare enough that it matters when they steal one, and that with another place of power they will really begin to start enacting larger plans.

+#### Fated to Die

+**Step 1**: One of the players told me they wanted a character who had a destiny to die, soon (as opposed to peacefully at the end of a long life.)
+Sure, I can write that up.
+Their character didn't exhibit the Stressor Control, but several others did, and it seems like a good one here.
+Fate or destiny or whatever falls under the type "Outsider".

+**Step 2**: What I know is from the first session is that fate exists enough for it to be relevant that a Mage has a destiny prophecizing their death.
+Mages have a lot of agency, and Consensus isn't really structured to support inevitable outcomes.
+So, fate should be something that can be struggled against.
+It probably should be difficult to beat, and take advanced fate-changing magic, but be possible.

+If the one character is fated, what are the fates of the other characters?

+Will it make sense to have "agents of fate" as characters to struggle against?
+That could fit, depending on how the Mages deal with fate.

+**Step 3**: One of the Outsider subtypes has the impulse "to become more real", which sounds exactly right for a fate that has not come to pass yet.
+That one is "Ephemeral" so that's what I'll go with.

+**Step 4**: Control has several moves which seem extremely relevant for fate:

+-  Enforce Dominant Paradigm (death being one of the constants in life makes it pretty dominant)
+-  Spring an elaborate trap (this is what it can feel like when fate closes in on you)
+-  Demonstrate Power (this will come into play when the Mages try to change fate)

+And potentially, I will also add "Introduce a new enemy agent" if "agents of fate" becomes a part of this.

+**Step 5**: I'll just call this "Fated to Die."
+No cast is likely to come up for now, and the point is that one of the Mages is going to die in some hopefully-heroic situation.
+This means proper buildup would involve the risk increasing, signs on the horizon of sacrifices being necessary, and maybe some near misses.
+These are all pretty standard tropes for Consensus anyway, but it's good to keep in mind.

+This Force can also justify anything getting worse caused by any other Forces in the game, since it's not like Fate should manifest itself to act in the world.

+**Step 6**: Code N is obvious: the character dies.

+**Step 7**: The other Codes are a little harder, but, thinking thematically, a reasonable pair of guesses are:

+-  Code 40: A vision of the character's death?
+-  Code 20: A difference Force hits Code 10

+This accounts for some more foreshadowing and the idea of the character's death gaining strength in the consensual reality of the game, and things with another Force heating up such that things are desperate.

 ## Special Forces

 There are two other types of Forces for the MC to keep track of, and they represent other crucial parts of the world.
 They also have fewer parts to them than the other Forces and should be easier to keep track of.
 The Internal Forces contains any relationships that don’t belong in other forces, like many Anchors, members of a Cabal, or Students.
 This isn’t to say that those characters might not find a home with another Force though, which could lead to interesting choices for any mages that they’re close to.
 The Consensus Force represents force being exerted on the local Consensus, and is almost always in control of one of the other Forces.